Vinyl Record Cleaning Myths vs Facts | How to Clean Records Safely

 That stuff that makes your shower glass foggy?
 Same thing will end up on your record.
 Minerals and impurities in tap water can leave behind residue that affects sound and attracts more dust.

-Always use distilled or RO water when rinsing or diluting cleaning solutions.
-It’s cheap, safe, and totally worth it.
+Always use distilled water or RO water for vinyl record cleaning when rinsing or diluting cleaning solutions.
+It’s cheap, safe, and totally worth it if you want clear sound and dust-free grooves.

 Myth #4: Once cleaned, records stay clean.